reagansmith/semester-project2/README.md

 #Logged in as a restaurant

 The restaurant switch menu has 4 options.
 The first options is See Resturant Menu.
 The resturant's menu is haved in a txt file called readmenu.
 The readmenu method is in the menu class.
 In the class there is a try catch that says file not found if something goes wrong.
 The menu file is a variable that can be easily changed.
+This is an example of polymorphism

 The second option is to edit the menu.
 When you do this the changes are written to the menu file.